JasonJWilliamsNY/purple_line_dev_doc/step7.rst

      in to CyVerse, it will ask you to do so); click the **add data** link.
-  2. Select your metadata file: click on the folder that matches your CyVerse username and Navigate to the folder where your sequencing files are located. click :guilabel:`&Add selected files` to add your metadata file.
+  2. Select your metadata file: click on the folder that matches your CyVerse username and Navigate to the folder where your sequencing files are located.
+     Click :guilabel:`&Add selected files` to add your metadata file.

     .. admonition:: Sample data